mjsipes/mjsipes/README.md

 [website]: https://mjthefox.com

 **Hi!
-I'm Michael Sipes✌️**, a student at the University of Southern California's Viterbi School of Engineering.
+I'm Michael Sipes✌️**, a student at University of Southern California's Viterbi School of Engineering.
 My passion lies in astrophotography, aerial cinematography, and finding ways to use technology to learn more about our world - check out my website, [mjthefox.com](website) to see some of my work.
 I tend to respond to [emails](email) quickly, and I am always open to chat!

 - 📌 Los Angeles, CA - United States